 Kanban boards were first used in the late 1940s at Toyota’s factories to balance supplies with production.
 Workers could share the inventory levels of materials through a card named “Kanban” (meaning “signboard” in Japanese).
 Each card had the requirements for the necessary materials written on it and would then be moved to the warehouse were instructions were carried out.
 This helped teams communicate easily across the entire manufacturing process.

-Now they are used to visualize and speed up your project’s workflow, improve team collaboration, and identify possible obstacles.
-But their scope is not limited.
-You can also find other unique ways of using progress boards: to get business ideas and goals, to create an editorial calendar or a sales funnel, manage your support system, keep track of resources and expenses, etc.
+Now Kanban is used to visualize and speed up your project’s workflow, improve team collaboration, and identify possible obstacles.
+But Kanban’s scope is not limited.
+You can also find other unique ways of using these progress boards: to get business ideas and goals, to create an editorial calendar or a sales funnel, manage your support system, keep track of resources and expenses, etc.

 By visualizing your tasks on one screen, you can identify bottlenecks, unassigned tasks, and missed deadlines at a single glance.
 Afterward, you can solve these issues right from the board’s workspace.